-The Advisory Panel, which will steer the direction of the activity, includes representatives from HSBC, NatWest, Santander, Citizens Advice, Playtech, The Remote Gambling Association, the Senet Group, the Money and Pensions Service, and PayPlan, as well as individuals with lived experience of gambling related financial harm.
+The Advisory Panel, which will steer the direction of the activity, includes representatives from HSBC, NatWest, Santander, Citizens Advice, Playtech, The Betting and Gaming Council, the Senet Group, the Money and Pensions Service, and PayPlan, as well as individuals with lived experience of gambling related financial harm.

 The programme is supported by online gaming and sports betting software company Playtech and has been initiated after a gambling industry collaboration in 2018 assembled by Playtech, William Hill and SkyBet.

 If you’d like more information or you’d like to share how your organisation tackles gambling related financial harm, please email Raminta Diliso on [email protected]